jpirrotta/jpirrotta/README.md

 Full Stack Software and Game Developer
 --------------------------------------

-I am a passionate third-year Software Development Student at Seneca Polytechnic working hard towards an Honours Bachelor of Technology degree and I am eager to join the software or game development industry!
+I am a passionate Software Developer currently working as a Game Developer at Pong Game Studios.

 Computers have always been of interest to me, ever since I was a kid.
 I've always wondered how they worked.
 There was just something about seeing my screen light up on my Nintendo DS that made me think, "How does this all work?"

-So, fast forward a few years and here I am, studying and working hard at Seneca, hoping to one day develop some really cool software or video games.
+So, fast forward a few years and here I am, an alumni from Seneca Polytechnics Software Development degree program, working hard as a Game Developer at Pong Game Studios, and passionately making my way through an industry which I had been wanting to contribute to since I played my first video game.

 *   🌍  I'm based in Toronto, Ontario, Canada🍁
 *   🖥️  See my portfolio at [jessepirrotta.dev](http://jessepirrotta.dev)